GaLenN3228/wellai_mobile/readme.md

   }
 ```

-Because chat bloc have complicated structer, we provide only inmplementation, in this example you can find connection to chat, and listener method, whitch listen events from previous part:
+Because chat bloc have complicated structer, we provide only inmplementation, in this example you can find connection to chat, and listener method, whitch listen events from previous part.
+All complited example can be found in "Features" section:

 ```dart
   NurseChatBloc(